 A great place to start is with an organizational chart—your strategic management structure that includes all the positions needed to support your results.

 But once you have that, you need to make sure every employee who fills a position on that chart knows exactly what they’re responsible for achieving.
-That’s where the Position Agreement comes in.
+That’s where the Position Agreement (also known as Position Contracts) comes in.
 It defines how each position within your organizational chart connects to your overall company outcomes, helping you and your employees grow the business with focus and confidence.

 Here’s what you need to know about Position Agreements and how they bring value to both your employees and your entire organization.

 A Position Agreement is not a job description

 Job descriptions are fundamental to the hiring process.
 As an owner, you’ve likely written them for many areas of your business, creating clear, nuts-and-bolts lists of the capabilities required for each role so you get the best possible applicants.
 A job description is useful as an external tool—but when working to build a results-driven team, you need something that focuses on the outcomes each position is responsible for and how to achieve them.

 A Position Agreement is designed around results statements.
 It’s a tool for use within your team—an agreement between a manager and the employee responsible for accomplishing certain results—to encourage collaboration focused on outcome rather than assigning to-do lists.
 This is a key difference, and it makes Position Agreements incredibly effective.
 As your company grows and changes, the results you want to achieve may stay very much the same, while the means to achieve those results will change.

 Position Agreements offer structured freedom.
 By defining the expected results of each position and the standards needed to achieve them—instead of simply assigning a task list—you’re giving your employees a framework and the means to be flexible, innovative, and creative around how the work gets done.